ballouc/Pomodoro-Timer/README.md

 # Additionally
 If you have any insights on how I can improve this project or my coding practices, please reach out to let me know!
 I appreciate being told when I am wrong as long as I'm also given direction to move forward.
 Thank you!

+# Known Issues - To Be Fixed
+- Addition of blank or 'null' tasks
+- Tasks with the same name are all affected when edited or removed from the list.